tdda/tdda/doc/source/cli.md

 ### BUGS

-The `tdda serial` functionality is fairly new, and there are probably still many bugs an undesirable features in the implementation.
+The `tdda serial` functionality is fairly new, and there are probably still bugs and undesirable features in the implementation.

 ---